SharePoint/sp-dev-docs/docs/sp-add-ins/replace-an-expiring-client-secret-in-a-sharepoint-add-in.md

     $clientId = 'client id of the add-in'
     ```

-2. Connect to graph with `Application.ReadWrite.All, Directory.ReadWrite.All` scope.
+1. Connect to Microsoft Graph with **Application.ReadWrite.All**, **Directory.ReadWrite.All** scope.

     ```powershell
     Connect-MgGraph -Scopes "Application.ReadWrite.All,Directory.ReadWrite.All" # Login with corresponding scope.
-Should be tenant admin or anyone have the permission.
+Should the tenant admin or anyone else have the permission.
     ```

-3. Generate a new client secret with the following lines:
+1. Generate a new client secret with the following lines:

     ```powershell
     $appPrincipal = Get-MgServicePrincipal -Filter "AppId eq '$clientId'" # Get principal id by AppId